 efm oam This command enables reporting of errored frame link events.
-Use the no form to link-monitor frame disable this function.
+Use the no form to

 [no] efm oam link-monitor frame

 - An errored frame is a frame in which one or more bits are errored. - If this feature is enabled and an errored frame link event occurs, the local OAM entity (this switch) sends an Event Notification OAMPDU.